Bale kulkul: Structure

 Bale kulkul is a watchtower-like structure.
-It consists of a base and topped with a wooden structure where the kulkul is hanged.
+It consists of a base topped with a wooden structure where the kulkul is hanged.
 A roof canopy provides shelter for the kulkul.
 The kulkul itself is basically a slit drum: a percussive device consisting of a hollow piece of timber with a slit in one side, a common device in Southeast Asia.
 Different rhythms indicate the particular reason for the summons, for example, a meeting of household heads at the bale agung ("great pavilion", a pavilion for the congregation), a wedding, death of a person, etc. In the past, the kulkul was also sounded as a call to arms.
 A bale kulkul varies in design according to the wealth of the builder.

 There are many kinds of bale kulkul.
 A bale kulkul used for civic function is usually found in Balinese villages (banjar).
 The kulkul of this kind of bale kulkul is known as Kulkul Manusia ("kulkul of human").
 Kulkul Manusia can be constructed of any type of wood, usually teak wood or wood of a jackfruit tree.
 In its simplest construction, this bale kulkul consists of a plinth-base of hardened earth, topped with a wooden structure which provides the height, topped with a pavilion where the kulkul is kept.
 In a village, this bale kulkul is built in a strategic area where the villagers can be summoned.